dspetukhov/data-quality-automated-evaluator/README.md

 #### `output`

-This value defines the directory name where report and charts will be saved.
-It defaults to the name of the file in case of reading from file or to `output` in case of reading from a PostgreSQL database.
+This value defines the directory name where the report and charts will be saved.
+It defaults to the name of the file in case of reading from file or to `postgresql` in case of reading from a PostgreSQL database.

+It is recommended to define this value.

 #### `filter`